Disclaimer: This is a translated work of Qinxia's 漫谈分布式系统, all rights reserved to the original author.

 · Slow calculation

-Today, we will take a look at problem No.1, and analyze how distributed file systems solve the problem of short storage.
+Today, we will take a look at the first problem, and analyze how distributed file systems solve the problem of short storage.

 First of all, let's think about this question: why a file can't be saved?